microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 view.root = "invalid";
 // This no longer compiles:
 view.root = {};
-// This also longer compiles:
-view.root = [];
+// This also no longer compiles despite being valid at runtime: view.root = [];
 ```